• Travelsignposts Home

 Grilled meat at this stall

 After checking out the various food stalls, we decide on the knobibrot, a fried bread with a garlic sauce.
 The bread is quickly fried in a giant pan and then a garlic cream spread over it.
-The knobibrot costs €4.00, but for an extra €1.00 you can help yourself to a range of toppings such as tomato sauce, fried onions, olives, jalapeno chillis, and a hot chilli sauce.
-The knobibrot is large enough for the two of us and there is a pizza slicer there where you can slice your knobibrot.
+The knobibrot costs €6.00 (2023 cost), but for an extra €1.00 you can help yourself to a range of toppings such as tomato sauce, fried onions, olives, jalapeno peppers, and a hot chilli sauce.
+The knobibrot is large enough for the two of us.
+They provide a pizza slicer so that you can split your knobibrot.
 It’s delicious, but beware of dripping the garlic cream.
-Tony manages to drip some on his coat and only realizes it when he notices large white spots glowing in the dark.
+Tony manages to drip some on his dark blue coat.
+He only realizes it when he notices large white spots glowing in the dark.

 Dresden Medieval Christmas Market